Lightmatter/django-hydra/README.md

 Run the below commands in order:

 The recommended start pattern is described below.
 The setup_existing_project.sh command will
-*  install python and js requirements (dev and regular) via poetry and yarn
+* install python and js requirements (dev and regular) via poetry and (or optionally yarn)
 * create a database
 * run the migrations
 * and setup git